 Track metrics to improve onboarding processes

-It’s important to follow up with candidates after they finish their temporary contract.
+It’s important to follow up with candidates after they finish their temporary contracts.
 Survey talent to determine factors such as:

 - How well they felt they were vetted to confirm they were prepared for the role before entering the hiring process